Falls City, Oregon

 Based on data reported by over 4,000 weather stations

-Earthquake activity:Falls City-area historical earthquake activity is significantly below Oregon state average.
-It is 34% smaller than the overall U.S. average.
+Earthquake activity:Falls City-area historical earthquake activity is slightly below Oregon state average.
+It is 189% greater than the overall U.S. average.

 Magnitude types: body-wave magnitude (MB), local magnitude (ML), surface-wave magnitude (MS), moment magnitude (MW)